khopkins/rv3/README.md

 ## Security Note

 This script disables SSL certificate verification for simplicity.
 In a production environment, you should properly configure SSL certificates for secure communication with vCenter.

+This project is licensed under the Apache License 2.0 by Technology Pathfinders Consulting, LLC.